GeniteamGit/Web-Portfolio/README.md

 At enhancing employee engagement and learning through the use of surveys and quizzes related to online gaming.
 Our platform offers a fast-paced and engaging way for employees to learn and assess their knowledge and skills, while also providing detailed analytical reports for the backend.
-Through situational-based learning, we aim to increase the efficiency and effectiveness of employees while also evaluating four strengths in one go.
-Our dynamic content and leaderboard feature offer multi-level engagement for employees, and our analytical reports provide detailed insights for employers to improve their training programs.
+Through situational-based learning, we aim to increase the efficiency and effectiveness of employees while also evaluating four strengths in one go. <br> Our dynamic content and leaderboard feature offer multi-level engagement for employees, and our analytical reports provide detailed insights for employers to improve their training programs.
 Overall, our platform offers an innovative and effective solution for employee training and development.